 Doctor of Physical Therapy - DPT

 Physical therapy is a dynamic profession with an established theoretical base and widespread clinical applications.
-Physical therapists seek to prevent injury, impairments, functional limitations and disability; to maintain and promote fitness, health and quality of life; and to ensure excellence in the delivery of physical therapy services to patients/clients.
+Physical therapists seek to prevent injury, impairments, functional limitations and disability; to maintain and promote movement, fitness, health and quality of life; and to ensure excellence in the delivery of physical therapy services to patients/clients.
 In order to provide appropriate interventions, physical therapists must have a thorough understanding of the musculoskeletal, neuromuscular, cardiovacular, pulmonary and integumentary systems.

 Physical therapists are essential participants in the healthcare system, working collaboratively with physicians and other healthcare providers, often assuming leadership roles in prevention and health maintenance programs, in the provision of rehabilitation services and in professional and community organizations.
 They also play important roles in developing health policy and appropriate standards for physical therapy practice.